Skip to main content

 print(data)

-Read the full OCSP Status guide
+Read the full Revocation Status guide

 Why it matters, real-world use cases, parameters, response fields, and how to call it from Claude, ChatGPT, or Gemini via MCP.